zaqifathis/BIMserver-doc/Database---Versioning.md

 # Introduction

 The BIMserver is storing all data in a key-value store.
-The key-value store is being accessed through the [http://tools.bimtoolset.org/BIMserver/nightly%20build%20javadoc/org/bimserver/database/KeyValueStore.html KeyValueStore Interface].
+The key-value store is being accessed through the [KeyValueStore Interface](http://tools.bimtoolset.org/BIMserver/nightly%20build%20javadoc/org/bimserver/database/KeyValueStore.html ).
 Right now there is only one implementation, which is using the open source [BerkeleyDB Java Edition](http://www.oracle.com/technetwork/database/berkeleydb/overview/index-093405.html).

 A key value store is defined as:
   * A set of named tables